OfficeDev/outlook-dev-docs/docs/payments/reference.md

 #### Load the invoice

-When the `event` property in the incoming request is set to `loadentity` your webhook should load the invoice to provide details about the charges on the invoice to the Payments service.
+When the `event` property in the incoming request is set to `loadentity` your webhook should load the invoice to provide details about the charges on the invoice to the payments service.
 Your webhook will also indicate what information is required by your service regarding the payer.
 This event is triggered when the user clicks the **Review and Pay** button in Outlook.

-The following is an example of the incoming request sent by the Payments service.
+The following is an example of the incoming request sent by the payments service.

 ```json
 {